Culture of Qatar: Hunting and scavenging

 Hunting is a prominent Bedouin tradition.
-While wild game was once abundant in Qatar, it had become scarce by the 20th century, with historical accounts recalling hunting with flintlock guns.
-Bedouins in both the North and South possessed firearms, including rifles and shotguns, but their use for hunting had diminished due to the scarcity of game.
-In southern Qatar, however, hunting remained more prevalent, with Bedouins equipped with shotguns, rifles, and even falcons, particularly wakris.
+While wild game was once abundant in Qatar, it had become scarce by the 20th century, with historical accounts recalling hunting with flintlock guns; however, due to the scarcity in game, it had mostly become a marginal activity.
+However, it remained relatively popular in southern Qatar, where Bedouins were equipped with shotguns, rifles, and falcons, particularly wakris.
+Hunting hounds, known as salukis, were also occasionally used for hunting to a lesser extent.